EntityProcess/MultiBuildDotNet/README.md

 - Build multiple .NET solutions in a specified order.
 - Supports customizable build commands using placeholders for solution paths.
 - Reads a master build order file to ensure the correct order of solutions.
-- Solutions not found in the master build order will be built after the reordered ones.

 ## Installation